japanistry.com

 We will re-start business on 1 September.

-With kenjōgo we can also prefix お or ご to certain nouns to denote respect.
-Generally, words that are pronounced using onyomi (i.e. a derivation of the original Chinese reading) take お and those words using kunyomi (the Japanese reading) take ご as the prefix.
+With keigo, we can also prefix お or ご to certain nouns to denote respect.
+As a general rule, words that are pronounced using onyomi (the Chinese-derived reading) take ご, while words using kunyomi (the native Japanese reading) take お.

 Generally speaking, for objects or concepts that won’t pass from one person to another no prefix is used.
 A question can be asked by someone to someone, money exchanges hands, as do letters, but train stations just exist.
 Consequently the word for station cannot take a prefix.
 Nor would we use a prefix with nouns which are not desirable, e.g. a robber, a fire, an earthquake.
 Foreign words written in katakana also never take a prefix.